Odrec/deep_doc_class/README.md

 The requirements.txt file has a list of all the python 3.5 libraries you need to install for the code to work.

-The requirements2.txt file should be installed after the first requirements.txt.
-This is to fix a bug with scipy in some machines.

-Keras: keras is installed with tensorflow as default backend so if you don't have tensorflow installed you need to change the backend for it to use theano which was installed in the requirements.
-For changing the backend just edit this file: ~/.keras/keras.json where it says tensorflow substitute with theano.
+Keras: if you have trouble installing tensorflow for keras backend you can use theano but you need to change keras backend since the default is tensorflow.
+To change it edit this file ~/.keras/keras.json.

 Additionally you need these external programas installed